-Figures \ref{fig:line_mass}, \ref{fig:line_mdot}, and \ref{fig:line_view}, show the results for the LIL emission line profiles from the entire grid defined in section~\ref{sect:grid}.
-Since the adopted scaling with the incident flux was tested for H$\beta$ line, the results below predominantly apply to this line.
+Figures \ref{fig:line_mass}, \ref{fig:line_mdot}, and \ref{fig:line_view} present LIL emission line profiles from the full model grid defined in Section~\ref{sect:grid}.
+The figures are presented in velocity space with positive velocities defined as blueshift.
+Since the adopted scaling with incident flux was calibrated for the H$\beta$ line, the following results primarily pertain to H$\beta$.

-The figure \ref{fig:line_mass} shows the line profiles at representative observer's viewing angle of 39$^\circ$ \citep{lawrence2010} for varying black hole masses and for different Eddington ratios as indicated in the legend.
-For small black hole masses only high values of the Eddington ratios are shown since at too low value of the Eddington ratio even the failed wind is not launched.
-In this case the lines can form in the disk itself but the inner radius is then not necessarily specified by the FRADO model.
-We address this issue in the Discussion.
-As the black hole mass increases, the profiles become broader.
-This is expected as the gravitational potential well deepens, leading to higher orbital velocities for material forming the BLR, thus reflected in the increasing width of the profiles.
-Particularly for lower masses the line profiles show a pronounced double-peaked structure.
-This is indicative of a disk-like dominated geometry of BLR \citep[e.g.][]{eracleous94}.
-This happens for all Eddington rates, when FRADO solution exits.
-This is not consistent with observational data, as for high Eddington rates and small masses the observed line profiles are single-peaked \citep[e.g.][]{moran1996, laor1997, veron_cetty2001, cracco2016}.
-This suggests that the vertical velocity is underestimated in FRADO for small black hole mass.
-The feature diminishes for higher masses, where the line profiles are more dominated by a single broad component for high accretion rates, while the double peak is still observed in the low accretion regime.
-This is consistent with observational trends.
+Figure \ref{fig:line_mass} shows the line profiles at a representative viewing angle of 39$^\circ$ \citep{lawrence2010} for varying black hole masses and Eddington ratios, as indicated in the legend.
+For low black hole masses, only high Eddington ratios are shown, since at low accretion rates even the failed wind is not launched.
+In such cases, lines may form directly in the disk, but the inner BLR radius is not well defined within the FRADO model.
+This issue is discussed further in Section~\ref{sec:discussion}.
+As the black hole mass increases, the profiles become broader, consistent with deeper gravitational potential wells and higher orbital velocities in the BLR.
+At lower masses, the line profiles show a pronounced double-peaked structure, indicative of a disk-dominated BLR geometry \citep[e.g.,][]{eracleous94}.
+This occurs at all Eddington ratios where a FRADO solution exists.
+However, this is inconsistent with observations, which show single-peaked profiles for high Eddington ratios and small black hole masses \citep[e.g.,][]{moran1996, laor1997, veron_cetty2001, cracco2016}.
+This suggests that vertical velocities may be underestimated by FRADO at low black hole masses.
+The double-peaked feature diminishes for higher masses, where high accretion rates produce single-peaked, broad profiles, while double peaks remain present in the low accretion regime.
+This trend is well aligned with observations.